netsym/primogeni/README.md

 1. We would launch Slingshot on Eclipse at this step.
 We recommend *Eclipse Indigo for RCP and RAP developers* Download the Eclipse IDE.
    * You can find it [here](http://www.eclipse.org/downloads/packages/eclipse-rcp-and-rap-developers/indigosr2).
      *Unzip the Eclipse package.
      * We need one dependency called Afae for syntax highlighting in Slinghsot.
 Download Afae from here and place it in plugins folder of eclipse directory you just downloaded.
+You can checkout afae from primessf svn, the username and password is guest for checking out afae.
+Use: svn co https://primessf.net/repos/pgc/trunk/tools/com.rohanclan.afae_1.2.0
      * Open Eclipse executable.
 Set a directory for eclipse workspace, it can be any directory you like.
      * Importing Slingshot(primogeni/netIDE) as a project
        * a.
 Click on File > New > Java Project